 For a start, it’s full of extroverts.
 Extroverts who love to talk about marketing.
 Some marketers love the sound of their own voices, don’t they?
 Brand purpose, this.
-Customer funnel, that.
-Digital content, the other.
+Digital insight, that.
+CRM and loyalty, the other.

 Blah-blah-blah.
 Yeh, whatever.

-But, marketing needs to start with listening, not talking, We’re all born with two ears and one mouth.
+But, marketing needs to start with listening, not talking, We’re born with 2 ears and 1 mouth.
 Good marketers use them in that proportion.

-Marketers who listen more understand customers better.
-They build stronger brands built on that customer understanding.
-And they create stronger brand activation because they create marketing that’s based on what customers need and want.
+Marketers who listen do better.
+They understand customers.
+They build strong brands built on that understanding.
+And their brand activation is stronger because it’s based on what customers need.
+Listening makes marketing more effective.

 Read about marketing

-Of course, we’re all also born with two eyes. (unless you’re secretly Blinky in the Simpsons).
+Of course, we’re also born with 2 eyes. (unless you’re secretly Blinky in the Simpsons).
 The same principle applies.
 Use them in proportion to read more about marketing.

 But this is another marketing area that’s “noisy”.
 There’s over 70,000 titles in the marketing section on amazon.com.au for example.